MitchellGerdisch/pulumi-work/self-serve-flask-demos/README.md

 A Flask-based front-end to serve up [pulumi demos](https://github.com/pulumi-demos/examples).
 Specifically, it integrates with the [automation API demo](https://github.com/pulumi-demos/examples/tree/main/python/automation-api)

-This code implements the (arguably simple) Flask app to present and execute the pulumi stacks managed by the automation api code in the `pulumi-demos/examples` repo referenced above.
+This code implements an arguably simple Flask app to present and execute the pulumi stacks managed by the automation api code in the `pulumi-demos/examples` repo referenced above.
 So the heavy lifting is left to the automation api code in the `pulumi-demos/examples` repo and this code just provides a thin layer on top to present it as a Flask app.

 ## References